The secret is out Ithaca is more than gorges.

 A sampling of recent national accolades include:

-Ithaca is accessible and within easy driving distance of many of the major Northeastern cities, including New York City and Toronto.
+Ithaca is accessible and within easy driving distance of many of the major Northeastern cities, including New York City and Boston.

 International students and their families comprise 15% of Cornell University.
 From the local Tibetan Festival to the many Asian markets, Ithaca embraces the international community as a source of enrichment.